EthylOH/EthylOH-Python/lessons/chapter-3/chapter-3.md

 `print("What is your name?")`

 If you run that, the computer will print the question to the screen, but it won't wait for an answer.
 It will just keep going through the rest of the code.
-We to make the computer listen.
+We need to make the computer listen.

 ### 2. The Tool

 To make the computer wait for the user to type something back, we use the `input()` function.

-Inside the parentheses, you put the prompt or you want the computer to display.
+Inside the parentheses, you put the prompt you want the computer to display.

 **Example:**
 `input("What is your name? ")`